-Investors should be aware that if a Benchmark were discontinued or otherwise unavailable, the rate of interest on Floating Rate Notes which are linked to or which reference such Benchmark will be determined for the relevant period in accordance with the fall-back provisions applicable to such Notes.

-The "Terms and Conditions of the Notes" set out below provide for certain fallback arrangements in the event that a published Benchmark, including an inter-bank offered rate such as LIBOR, EURIBOR or other relevant reference rates (including, without limitation, mid-swap rates), or any page on which such Benchmark may be published (or any successor service) becomes unavailable.
+If a Benchmark is discontinued or otherwise unavailable, the rate of interest on Floating Rate Notes which are linked to or which reference such Benchmark will be determined for the relevant period in accordance with the fall-back provisions applicable to such Notes.
+The "Terms and Conditions of the Notes" set out below provide for certain fallback arrangements in the event that EURIBOR or other relevant reference rates (including, without limitation, mid-swap rates), or any page on which such Benchmark may be published (or any successor service) becomes unavailable.
 In particular, the relevant Terms and Conditions provide certain fallback arrangements in case a Benchmark Event otherwise occurs, including the possibility that the rate of interest could be set by reference to a successor rate or an alternative reference rate and that such successor rate or alternative reference rate may be adjusted (if required) in order to reduce or eliminate, to the fullest extent reasonably practicable in the circumstances, any economic prejudice or benefit (as applicable) to investors arising out of the replacement of the relevant Benchmark, all as determined by the Issuer (acting in good faith and in consultation with an Independent Adviser).
 However, due to the uncertainty concerning the availability of successor rates and alternative reference rates and the involvement of an Independent Adviser, the relevant fallback provisions may not operate as intended at the relevant time.